better-world-collective/better-world-collective.github.io/README.md

 As we move forward, every step needs to reduce the damage we are doing to our environment.

-Invest in Healthcare and Social Services
+Invest in healthcare and social services
 ----------------------------------------

 The pandemic has exposed the weaknesses in our health care systems.
 Let us copy the systems that benefited people the most and replicate them across the globe.